 – Questionnaires that measure factors incorporated into a scale like those about individual identities and different attributes, index and traits.

 A survey is a sophisticated quantitative research method comprised of questionnaire with the intention of efficient gathering of data from a set of respondents.
 A survey mainly consists of closed ended questions with very few open ended questions for free form answers.

 Modern online surveys are used for data oriented business, scientific and academic research studies.
 As the above image describes – Questionnaire is an integral part of a survey.
-But a survey may not be the intention of a questionnaire.
+But there may not be the intention of a survey vs questionnaire.

 The respondent can explain the answer in a descriptive style in case of open-ended questions or a responded can be asked to choose a response or an answer from a pre-defined set of options in case of close-ended questions.